 John Young’s works are out there!
-They have been performed in concert in Arc-et-Senans, Bangor, Belfast, Birmingham, Bludenz, Bourges, Bowling Green, Brussels, Christchurch, Columbus, Edinburgh, Florence, Glasgow, Helsinki, Huddersfield, Kansas City, Leicester, London, Manchester, Milan, Montréal, New York City, Nice, Paris, Prague, San Francisco, Santiago, Sheffield, Stockholm, Toronto, Udine, Vienna, Waltham and Wellington…
+They have been performed in concert in Arc-et-Senans, Bangor, Belfast, Birmingham, Bludenz, Bourges, Bowling Green, Brussels, Christchurch, Columbus, Edinburgh, Florence, Glasgow, Helsinki, Huddersfield, Kansas City, Leicester, London, Manchester, Milan, Montréal, New York City, Nice, Nottingham, Paris, Prague, San Francisco, Santiago, Sheffield, Stockholm, Toronto, Udine, Vienna, Waltham and Wellington…

 John Young was born in Christchurch (New Zealand) in 1962 to English (father) and Italian (mother) parents.
 He studied at the University of Canterbury, completing a doctorate on the manipulation of environmental sound sources in electroacoustic music.
 In 1989, with the assistance of the Queen Elizabeth II Arts Council of New Zealand (now the Creative New Zealand), he travelled to the UK to further his studies of electroacoustic music composition working privately in the studios of the University of East Anglia (Norwich, UK) with Denis Smalley.